Schisandra chinensis: Vegetative plant organs

 Schisandra chinensis is a perennial, deciduous woody vine plant found at high latitudes and in cool climatic conditions.
 It commonly grows in natural coniferous or mixed forests or along streams and climbs up other trees or shrubs to reach optimal light conditions.
 The prostrate woody stems usually grow 8–9 m tall, but can reach a length of up to 25m.
 They are dark brown in colour and can reach 1.5–2 cm in thickness.

 New shoots are typically short, but they continue their growth after flowering until late in the season.
 The leaves are simple, oval-shaped (5–11 cm long and 3–7 cm wide) and alternating and the petioles have a slight red colouring.
 Multicellular trichomes are located on the abaxial leaf lamina.
 Stomata show an irregular, random distribution.

-The roots of Schisandra chinensis are branched and stay close to the soil surface.[7]
+The roots of Schisandra chinensis are branched and stay close to the soil surface.
 Nodes located on the stems can also produce roots.

 Generative plant organs

-The flowers of Schisandra are unisexual and the species itself is dioecious.
-The plant is therefore not self-fertile, hence flowers on a female plant will only produce fruit when fertilized with pollen from a male plant.
+This species is typically dioecious, and therefore not self-fertile, as flowers on a female plant will only produce fruit when fertilized with pollen from a male plant.
 However, a hybrid selection titled 'Eastern Prince' has perfect flowers and is self-fertile.
 Seedlings of 'Eastern Prince' are sometimes sold under the same name, but are typically single-sex plants.

 The female flowers are white or cream-coloured and turn slightly reddish to the end of the flowering season.
 They have 5–12 waxy, spirally arranged tepals forming the perianth and 12–120 pistils.
 The tepals show a transition in colour from green for the outer tepals to more pigmentation for the inner ones.
 The flowers typically grow out of the leaf axils in clusters, later forming grape clusters with berries, but can also be found solitary.
 The male flower has 5 stamens with filaments of different lengths The flowers of S. chinensis are important for various pollinators such as bees, beetles and small moths.
 The fruits of Schisandra chinensis are red berries which are smooth and shiny, have a spherical shape and reach 5–10 mm in diameter.
 They grow in dense hanging clusters of 2–5 berries which reach a length of about 6–8 cm.
 Each berry usually contains 1–2 brownish yellow kidney-shaped seeds.
 The seeds have the capacity to stay dormant and to form seed banks.
 Distribution of seeds mainly occurs through birds.